-2.1.4.
+3.1.4.
 Threat Intelligence (TI)

-The Threat Intelligence component complements the protection provided by the SecaaS Capabilities with advanced analytics mechanisms based on Machine Learning and Deep Learning to detect cybersecurity threats and provide intelligible suggestion to address them.
+The Threat Intelligence component complements the protection provided by the SecaaS capabilities with advanced analytics mechanisms based on Machine Learning and Deep Learning to detect cybersecurity threats and provide intelligible suggestion to address them.

-This component is divided in three modules:
+This component is divided into three modules: